Michael J. Barrett: Early life and education

-State Representative
+State representative

 Barrett was elected to the Massachusetts House of Representatives in 1978.
-He ran for a seat in the United States House of Representatives in 1984, losing the Democratic primary in the Massachusetts's 7th congressional district to Ed Markey.
+He ran for a seat in the United States House of Representatives in 1984, before withdrawing from the Democratic primary in the Massachusetts's 7th congressional district in deference to Ed Markey.

 State Senate

 In 1990, during his first stint as state senator, Barrett wrote an Atlantic Monthly cover story in which he advocated a longer school day and year for American students.
-A year later, he was named one of nine commissioners on the National Education Commission on Time and Learning, created by the U.S. Congress to examine the issues raised in the Atlantic article.
+The article drew the attention of Massachusetts U.S. Senator Ted Kennedy, who called for a wide-ranging study of the issue.
+A year later, in 1991, Barrett was named one of nine members of the National Education Commission on Time and Learning, established to examine the questions raised in the Atlantic article.

-In 1992 Barrett drafted and saw through to enactment domestic violence legislation for Massachusetts that was precedent-setting in the United States, in that it required judges to consult a comprehensive computerized registry of offenders before they ruled on requests for restraining orders.
+In 1992 Barrett drafted and saw through to enactment domestic violence legislation for Massachusetts that was precedent-setting, in that it required judges to consult a comprehensive computerized registry of offenders before they ruled on requests for restraining orders.
 He was also successful as lead sponsor of major environmental legislation regulating uses of toxic materials in manufacturing within the state.